b30wulffz/precog-recruitment-tasks/README.md

 The parsed data is stored in task3b database in following collections: badges, tags, users, votes, posts<br>
 dump can be downloaded by the link present in dump_link file.

-To dump the tables from Mongo Database:
+To dump the collections from Mongo Database:

 ```
 mongodump --db task3b